ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Methodology

 \subsection{Critical Node Selection (Top-k Extraction)}

-Running RAG over every node in a large heterogeneous contract graph is prohibitively expensive: the cost of LLM inference grows roughly linearly with the number of input and output tokens, and frontier models can differ in price by two orders of magnitude \cite{chen2305frugalgpt,intuitionlabs2025llmpricing}.
-Analyses of RAG pipelines further highlight that hardware, vector search, and repeated LLM calls together make end-to-end RAG noticeably more expensive than standard neural inference, especially at scale \cite{jin2025ragcache,ma2026cost}.
-To optimize computational cost and focus the expensive RAG process on the most relevant parts of the code, we therefore select the top-\(k\) \emph{critical} nodes.
-For example, when $k = 50$, only the 50 highest-scoring nodes are retained for subsequent RAG-based semantic enrichment.

-This selection uses a hybrid importance score that combines graph-theoretic metrics with learned attention weights.
-Prior work on graph pooling and vital-node identification has shown that ranking nodes by a combination of structural centrality statistics, such as PageRank and k-core, and attention-based scores leads to more expressive and efficient graph-level representations than using either family of signals alone \cite{liu2022nie,li2024centrality,peng2025unifying,kovtun2025pine}.
-Our design follows this line of research by integrating both learned and hand-crafted measures into a single importance score.
+Running RAG over every node in a large heterogeneous contract graph is prohibitively expensive, as LLM inference costs grow roughly linearly with input tokens, and repeated calls across vector search and retrieval stages compound this overhead significantly \cite{chen2305frugalgpt,intuitionlabs2025llmpricing,jin2025ragcache,ma2026cost}.
+To focus the RAG process on the most relevant code regions, we select the top-\(k\) \emph{critical} nodes using a hybrid importance score that combines graph-theoretic metrics with learned attention weights.
+Prior work has shown that ranking nodes by structural centrality and attention-based scores yields more expressive representations than either signal alone \cite{liu2022nie,li2024centrality,peng2025unifying,kovtun2025pine}.